remix-run/react-router/docs/hooks/use-submit.md

 ## Submit options

-The second argument is a set of options that map directly to form submission attributes:
+The second argument is a set of options that map (mostly) directly to form submission attributes:

 ```tsx
 submit(null, {